MartinPaulEve/django-fargate/README.md

     terraform_registry_url = "747101050174.dkr.ecr.eu-west-2.amazonaws.com/staging"

 3. Edit the Dockerfile in the root to change all references to "djangoTest" to reflect your actual project setup.
-4. Grab a Docker login token:
+4. Grab a Docker login token.

+The shell helper can do this for you:

     python3 -m shell docker-login